Skip to main content

 Weighting

-Weighting is a process by which survey estimates are adjusted both to compensate for unequal selection probabilities and to reduce demographic discrepancies between the sample who completed a survey and the desired survey population - in this instance, the populations of England, Wales and Northern Ireland.
+Weighting is a process by which survey estimates are adjusted both to compensate for unequal selection probabilities and to reduce demographic discrepancies between the sample who completed a survey and the desired survey population - in this instance, the populations by country.

 Following data collection for each wave, two kinds of weight are applied to the data.
 First, selection weights are calculated to equalise selection probabilities for individuals across all sampled households.
 Second, these weights are adjusted to ensure achieved sample estimates align with ONS country population totals for selected variables.
 Following this, additional weights are created for use in combined-country analyses by scaling the country sample sizes to be proportional to their corresponding country population values.